 Net operating income ("NOI"), funds from operations ("FFO"), adjusted funds from operations ("AFFO"), and gross book value ("Gross Book Value") are performance measures that are often used by real estate investment trusts.
 The REIT believes that NOI and FFO are important measures of operating performance, while AFFO is an important measure of economic performance and is indicative of the REIT's ability to pay distributions.
 NOI, FFO, AFFO and Gross Book Value are not measures recognized under IFRS and do not have standardized meanings prescribed by IFRS.
-These terms are reconciled to the condensed consolidated interim financial statements of the REIT for the three and nine month periods ended September 30, 2014 in Part IV of this MD&A.
+These terms are reconciled to the consolidated financial statements of the REIT for the three and twelve month periods ended December 31, 2014 in Part IV of this MD&A.